 - If not, is the viral value prop you have REALLY compelling enough to get customers to share?

-Either way, go back to the drawing board to figure out how to either add more ACTUAL value, or at least more PERCEIVED value to your viral calls to action.
+Determine the answers to these, and you’ll have a good idea where you need to start towards achieving viral success.
+If you’re having trouble finding the way, go back to the drawing board and figure out how to either add more ACTUAL value, or at least more PERCEIVED value to your viral CTAs.

-Next, I’ve been talking a LOT about your “viral loop”, but I haven’t given much of a robust definition or visualization of exactly what this is yet.
+I’ve been talking a LOT about your “viral loop,” but haven’t given much of a robust definition or visualization of exactly what this is yet.